One paradox have I discovered: A statue can speak, though no statue be present.

 One of them, Moses, had been adopted as a baby by one of Pharaohs daughters, who brought him up as a prince in the palace.
 Moses grew into the role: tall, proud, with a commanding presence.
 He rarely spoke except to order people around.
 He had a short temper that sometimes led him to violent outbursts.
 When he didnt get his way, he would start looking for something to smash.

-clever.
-He was much more voluble than his brother.
-In
+short, stocky, but clever.
+He was much more voluble than his

-fact, he loved to hear himself talk.
-He talked a blue
+brother.
+In fact, he loved to hear himself talk.
+He

 Quicker than the Eye